 Erected by the Maryland Historical Society In memory of Elder Conamore Burt.
 (Marker Number 222.)

 Location.
 39° 23.498′ N, 76° 50.143′ W. Marker is near Randallstown, Maryland, in Baltimore County.
 Marker can be reached from Liberty Road.
-Touch for map.
-The marker in front of the church and is closest to the rear entrance off Lyons Mill Road approximately 0.2 miles from intersection of Liberty and Lyons Mill Road.
+The marker in front of the church and is closest to the rear entrance off Lyons Mill Road approximately 0.2 miles Touch for map.
 Marker is at or near this postal address: 10308 Liberty Road, Randallstown MD 21133, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-New Tavern (approx. 1.2 miles away); Soldiers Delight (approx. 1.6 miles away); Garrison Forest Church (approx. 3.7 miles away); Original Bell of the Franklin Academy Original Cornerstone of the Franklin Senior High School (approx. 4.1 miles away); Hannah More Academy (approx. 4.2 miles away); In Memory of William Maxwell Wood, MD (approx. 4˝ miles away); Gwynnbrook State Farm No. 1 (approx. 4.7 miles away).
+New Tavern (approx. 1.2 miles away); Soldiers Delight (approx. 1.6 miles away); Granite National Historic District (approx. 3.4 miles away); Garrison Forest Church (approx. 3.7 miles away); Original Bell of the Franklin Academy (approx. 4.1 miles away); Original Cornerstone of the Franklin Senior High School (approx. 4.1 miles away); Hannah More Academy (approx. 4.2 miles away); In Memory of William Maxwell Wood, MD (approx. 4½ miles away).